IOINITID/cyclone-cli/README.md

 ### Dependencies:

+- Axios
 - Chalk
+- Dedent
 - Inquirer
+- Nanospinner
-- Axios
+- Yargs

 ### Contributing:

 If you want to improve the project, you can submit your PR with corrections or improvements.
-The file <a href='#'>contribute.md</a> describes the details of how to start and configure the project.
+The file <a href='https://github.com/IOINITID/cyclone-cli/blob/development/contributing.md'>contributing.md</a> describes the details of how to start and configure the project.

 ### Licence:

-The MIT license is located in the file <a href='#'>licence.md</a>.
+The MIT license is located in the file <a href='https://github.com/IOINITID/cyclone-cli/blob/development/licence.md'>licence.md</a>.